🎧 Listen to this article

 Licensing & Getting Started

 Licensing model (GA): Per user — all agents acting on behalf of (OBO) a licensed user are covered.
-Agents do NOT need their own license.
+Agents acting on behalf of a licensed user do not need their own license.
+However, Agent Users with their own Exchange, Teams, or SharePoint access require the Agent 365 license.

 Important: Agent 365 Standalone ($15/user) includes the control plane: Observability (Registry + Map), Governed Access (Entra Agent ID + CA + Work IQ MCP).
 The Defender (Threat Defense) and Purview (Data Protection) capabilities activate if those licenses are already present.
 Microsoft 365 E7 ($99/user) bundles everything — Defender + Purview + Entra Suite + Copilot + Agent 365 — in one SKU.